crosslandwa/react-redux-primer/webpack/README.md

 ## Step 2 - Declaring dependencies...

+- Run nodeIndexB.js in node with: ```node nodeIndexB.js```

+Everything is cool! nodeIndexB.js has explicitly brought in it's dependencies through use of node's `require` function

 ## Step 3 - ...and making them work in the browser...

+- Open indexB.html in the browser
+- Be sad because `require` doesn't work...

 ## Step 4 - ...with a rocket powered development cycle